Cyber-Social Learning Systems Workshop 2

-This second workshop, in a series of three workshops on cyber-social learning systems, will focus on crosscutting basic science and engineering research challenges, grounded in the realities of sectors including health and healthcare, communities, and education.
+This second workshop, in a series of three workshops on cyber-social learning systems, focused on crosscutting basic science and engineering research challenges, grounded in the realities of sectors including health and healthcare, communities, and education.

 Participants will explore aspects of CSLS that generalize across the sectors along with aspects that are sector-specific.
-Using these resources and working in a series of small group, keynote, and plenary sessions, the participants will identify a broader set of research challenges.
-Attention will be given to both basic and applied research challenges and opportunities that require integration of diverse disciplines across the computational and the social and behavioral sciences.
-Specific objectives include:
+Using these resources and working in a series of small group, keynote, and plenary sessions, the participants identified a broader set of research challenges.
+Attention was given to both basic and applied research challenges and opportunities that require integration of diverse disciplines across the computational and the social and behavioral sciences.
+Specific objectives included: